DanielOrtel/morph-declaration-to-raw/README.md

 A set of utilities to use with `ts-morph`.
-This package is still in its infancy, so there are some limitations, possible bugs with the utilities exposed by the package.
-Not directly affiliated with `ts-morph`.
+This package is still in its infancy, so there are some limitations, possible bugs with the utilities exposed by the package.a Not directly affiliated with `ts-morph`.

 ## Installation